-- explore nurses' work in relation to clients' experiences with health and healing - utilize theoretical knowledge within a caring context - further develop nursing practise skills including critical thinking, decision-making, organizational, interpersonal and psychomotor skills
+- explore nurses' work in relation to clients' experiences with health and healing - utilize theoretical knowledge within a caring context - further develop nursing practice skills including critical thinking, decision-making, organizational, interpersonal and psychomotor skills

-N: Course Content [Overview]
+N: Course Content:

 This course consists of a seminar component and a laboratory component.
 In the seminar component, clients' experiences with episodic health challenges and the nurses' role in promoting health and healing is the focus of discussion.
 An outline of concepts and essential content is presented below.
 Concepts are addressed in relation to four foundational concepts (ways of knowing, personal meaning, time/transitions, and culture/context) integrating the metaconcepts, health promotion and caring.
 Content related to the foundational concepts varies depending on the interests, choices and experiences of course participants.
-Course concepts are addressed through learning activities that are intended to assist students in integrating nursing practise skills.
+Course concepts are addressed through learning activities that are intended to assist students in integrating nursing practice skills.
+Healing related to the unknown, hospitalization, separation, disfigurement and death